newrelic/rpm_contrib/README.md

 This adds basic instrumentation to the `run` and `results` method of Ultrasphinx::Search

 You can disable it with `disable_ultrasphinx` in your newrelic.yml file.

-### Workling

-This adds instrumentation to the Workling::Base and all children, for all defined public methods not inherited from the Workling::Base class

-You can disable it with `disable_workling` in your newrelic.yml file.

 ### YAJL